border/IBridgePy_Main_Repo/README.md

         Place_order.py
 This one is to place a market order or a limit order to buy/sell some shares of a security.
 The coding allows you to purchase stock, forex and futures.

+To run these simple examples, you can just run the file as long as you have added the IBridgePy local folder to the PYTHONPATH.

 -------------------------------------------------------
-If you want to build your own trading strategy and you want a main function to be run every minute, please use RUN_ME.py and your strategy should be written in my_trading_robot.py
+Your strategy should be written in my_trading_robot.py When you want to execute the strategy in my_trading_robor.py, you need to run RUN_ME.py